CoderDojoIndonesia/kerjadarirumahgajidariluarnegeri/PITCHME.md

 ---
 ### IT'S ALL ABOUT YOUR PASSION
-- Different people, different passion
+- Different people, different passion |
-- Identify your passion, and reach it out to it
+- Identify your passion, and reach it out to it |
-- Mine?
+- Mine? |

 ---
 <img src="passion.png" alt="Passion"/>

 ---
 Can you spot what is so interesting from the pic above?
-- The date
+- The date |
-- The hour
+- The hour |
-- It's working day
+- It's working day! |

 ---
 ### FREELANCER LEVELS